HmmYea/HmmYea.github.io/README.md

 # *unblocked* websites
    Websites that are *currently* (as of 12/13/23) not blocked.
-   Aswell as a couple proxys
+   Aswell as a couple of proxys

 ---